Stanmore: The war and afterwards

 During World War II, Stanmore played an important role.
 Stanmore had an outstation from the Bletchley Park codebreaking establishment, where some of the Bombes used to decode German Enigma messages were housed.
 Bentley Priory was taken over by the RAF, and in 1940 the Battle of Britain was controlled from RAF Bentley Priory.
 RAF Bentley Priory closed in 2009.

-In the 1950s the Automobile Associationbuilt and opened a four-storey office building on The Broadway which eventually became the AA regional headquarters for London and the South East.
-As a major employer for Stanmore, the centre once handled up to 3,000 calls a day.
-In 1986 the AA moved a few hundred yards to a new building on the Broadway.
-The abandoned building eventually became derelict and a target for vandalism, graffiti and rubbish.
-There were plans to build a shopping centre at the site, but due to hurdles it did not go ahead, leaving the building abandoned for several years with its windows broken before it was demolished in 1993.
+In the 1950s the Automobile Association built and opened a four-storey office building on The Broadway which eventually became the AA regional headquarters for London and the South East.
+A major employer in Stanmore, the centre once handled up to 3,000 calls a day.
+In 1986 the AA moved a few hundred yards to a new building on The Broadway.
+The abandoned building eventually became derelict and a target for vandalism, graffiti and the dumping of rubbish.
+There were plans to build a shopping centre at the site, but they did not go ahead, leaving the building abandoned for several years with its windows broken before it was demolished in 1993.
 The site lay empty for several years before Sainsbury's secured its development of a supermarket here, opening at the end of 1999.

 Bernays Memorial Institute survived demolition and was restored during a period of 18 years until 2009.
-However the AA call operating centre closed in 1997 when it moved its base to Basingstoke, and in January 1999 it was announced that the break down centre will close with the loss of 140 jobs, causing local backlash and ending the firm's long association with Stanmore.
+However, the AA call operating centre closed in 1997 when it moved its base to Basingstoke, and in January 1999 it was announced that the breakdown centre would close with the loss of 140 jobs, ending the firm's long association with Stanmore.
 After being sold by the AA the building was used by Carpetright and as offices.